Empress Yang (Song dynasty): As empress dowager and regent

 She proved not so different from her predecessors when she sent envoys to the Jurchens in her own name, as well as having open meetings with the Courtiers, especially Shi Miyuan.
 It was rumoured, but never proven, that they were lovers based on this closeness.
 She went the extra step of styling herself Her Imperial Majesty, and the Officials referred to her as "Bixia", a title reserved solely for Emperors.
 As Emperor Lizong allowed himself to be politically dominated by his foster mother, her actions ultimately made her appear no less than an Emperor herself.

-It was in Emperor Lizong's regime that she further cemented her political footing.
+It was during Emperor Lizong's regime that she further cemented her political footing.
 Having been deprived of the throne, Zhao Hong yielded to pressure from his supporters and raised a revolt to return to the capital and take the throne by force.
 The coup d'état, which was planned to be a quick victory, was defeated within two weeks, after which Yang declared Hong a rebel and traitor.
-He was tried by a State Tribunal, and, while the Emperor was unwilling to kill Hong, the verdict was death, after which Yang issued an edict ordering Hong to commit suicide by strangulation.
+He was tried by a State Tribunal and, while the Emperor was unwilling to kill Hong, the verdict was death.
+Yang issued an edict ordering Hong to commit suicide by strangulation.

-Despite all of this, her outwardly kind nature made her a popular figure among the people, who idolized her as the living embodiment of the Goddess of Mercy, Guanyin.
+Despite all this, her outwardly kind nature made her a popular figure among the people, who idolized her as the living embodiment of the Goddess of Mercy, Guanyin.
 In addition, Yang was a staunch patron of the Arts and Buddhism.
 She spent much of her personal wealth renovating and expanding temple complexes, funding the academies, as well as retraining and re-equipping the largely inefficient Southern Song army.